philipguin/JpdbGameDecks/decks_status.md

         <td><font color="#32FF00">2&#8209;3</font>&nbsp;<sub>gpt4o</sub></td>
         <td>10</td>
         <td>10</td>
-        <td>Based on an amazing <a href="http://www.lltvg.com/wiki/Quackshot_Starring_Donald_Duck/Transcript">transcript</a> from LLTVG.
-Thanks to the English annotations, I was able to accurately splice everything together for a _perfect_ sort.
-We also have a kanji-injected version (kudo to gpt4o), since the original seemingly had none.</td>
+        <td>Based on an amazing <a href="http://www.lltvg.com/wiki/Quackshot_Starring_Donald_Duck/Transcript">transcript</a> from LLTVG!
+Thanks to the English annotations, I was able to accurately splice everything together for a <i>perfect</i> sort.
+We also have a kanji-injected version (kudos to gpt4o), since the original seemingly had none.</td>
         <td>Frizzil</td>
     </tr>
     <tr>